 Effectiveness in combating slavery and human trafficking

-We have zero tolerance to slavery and human trafficking.
+We have zero-tolerance approach to modern slavery and human trafficking.
+We have in place a designated Modern Slavery Statement for all our employees.
 To ensure that all those in our supply chains comply with our values we are putting in place a supply chain compliance programme that will require our suppliers to confirm that they have a slavery and human trafficking policy in place and that they require the same from their suppliers.

-If you suspect anyone you come into contact with during your employment with us, is subject to modern slavery by their employer, you should report this to the Chief Executive Officer.
+If you have a concern regarding modern slavery in our business or our supply chain, you should report this to the Chief People Officer.
 Every instance will be taken seriously and fully investigated.
 You will not be victimised for your reporting of a situation and can ask to remain anonymous.
 You will be fully supported through your reporting of any genuine belief of modern slavery.